archangelstv/Prophecy-of-the-Archangels/README.md

 Only the Prophecy of the Magician can deliver the few He comes by the light and the sky
 And it is so saith the Lord
-Call on the Father, call on the Angels
+Call on the Father, Call on the Angels
 Your cries fall on death ears
 For this is the land of the dead